jz95/jz95.github.io/index.md

 ---

 # About Me
 Jie Zhou is a now a master student in School of Informatics, University of Edinburgh, interested in NLP and Machine Learning.
 He was born in small city, [Yuyao](https://en.wikipedia.org/wiki/Yuyao), located in the east of China.
 He used to be a modeller in [physical ocengraphy](https://en.wikipedia.org/wiki/Physical_oceanography).
-Being confused with the mysterious law hidden behind the nature, he escaped and now switches to explore Human Languages, which however seems even more complicated.
+Being confused with the mysterious law of nature, he escaped and now switches to explore Human Languages, which however seem even more complicated.

 # Education